jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ### General
 - ***This extension is currently in pre-release.
 Feel free to raise an issue, but pull requests are unlikely to be accepted until we reach
-Release v1.0.0 due to code volatility.*** You should also hold of forking before v1.0.0, or make sure to merge down updates.
+Release v1.0.0 due to code volatility.*** You should also hold off forking before v1.0.0, or make sure to merge down updates.
 - Before starting any development, please make sure to fully read through the [README](README.md) as well as this document.
 It may save you some pain and/or solve your issue.
 - If you are going to be developing/debugging this extension, then disable the installed (marketplace) version of the extension.
-Leaving the extension enabled while debugging the extension can cause side-effects via background execution. without doing this, but it is not recommended as it can cause side-effects because the installed extension will also be active/reacting.)
+Leaving the extension enabled while debugging the extension can cause confusing side-effects via background execution.
 - If you want to contribute to the extension, read through everything below, then fork the repo, make your changes, and submit a pull request.
-- If you do wish to contribute, please make sure to read "Design principles" and "Before pushing a PR"
-- This code is under the MIT licence.
-You are free to fork it and do your own thing as long as the LICENSE.txt is included, but please do contribute bug fix PRs to the [original repo](https://github.com/jimasp/behave-vsc).
+- This code is under the MIT licence (i.e. you are free to fork it and do your own thing as long as the [LICENSE.txt](LICENCE.txt) is included), but please do contribute bug fix PRs to the [original repo](https://github.com/jimasp/behave-vsc).
 - Fixes > Features.

 ---